 Commonly displayed in the footer and/or the header, social media icons are important little links that connect the user to your social media pages.

 13. Search Field –

 A search box allows users to search for specific content or search terms within a website.
-It’s really helpful if they can’t find desired content in the main navigation.
+These are particularly relevant for online stores and are really helpful if the user can’t find the desired content in the main navigation.